Please confirm topic selection

 • NSAIDs, tramadol, tylenol, and gabapentin

-• should be first-line treatment with symptomatic ASD
+• first-line treatment with symptomatic ASD

 • activity modification